priitl/p2p-webtv/README.md

 # Building for production

-To optimize the maurus client for production, run:
+To optimize the p2p-webtv client for production, run:

     ./gradlew -Pprod clean bootRepackage